Hot Bed Press was established in 1994 by a small group of graduates/artists looking for somewhere to print.

 We continue to grow and have ambitious plans for the future as we establish ourselves as one of the major arts providers in Salford and Greater Manchester.

 We started running The Complete Printmaker in January this year, .
 This year-long course gives students an experience akin to a year on a printmaking degree course.
 With universities charging more in fees than ever before we find ourselves in a strong position to teach a high level of printmaking knowledge and skills with open access and a year’s membership thrown in.
-We are now looking at other long term courses, such as The Complete Book Artists and Then Complete Printmaker year 2.
+We are now planning other long term courses, such as The Complete Book Artists and Then Complete Printmaker year 2.
 We also continue to have links with the Universities of Manchester and Salford and provide an annual set of workshops/curriculum cover for Theuinversity of Huddersfield.